The Morgana Show: Original characters

 Gilbert - a mentally disabled teenage boy who is often seen making his own television show, "The Gilbert Shows", filmed by his grandad.
 The character first appeared on The TNT Show (see above).

 Madolynn - an alcoholic, "past-her-prime" Hollywood star, often seen drinking heavily and making a fool of herself at formal public places, embarrassing her husband, Norman.

 The news reporters - two reporters who are often seen bickering at each other, making vile remarks about each other - yet they immediately appear to be friends when they begin their live coverage of an event.
 Before going live, they say "Like each other!
 Like each other!"

 Banker - an arrogant man who is often seen talking loudly on his phone, much to everyone else's annoyance, before receiving his comeuppance at the end of the sketch.

 The Hicks - a stereotypical redneck family, all of whom possess bizarre phonic tics, triggered by one another.

 Joyce and Barry - a married couple who run a funeral parlour.
 They are seen in a documentary about their business.
 Joyce is often interrupted by Barry and is seemingly exasperated with him.

 Mimsy - an elderly woman who lives alone in her stately manor.
 She continues to find everyday objects but names them extraordinary things.

 The Chelsea Pensioners - two war veterans talk about their experiences in the war, one forgetting something and being corrected (or not) by the other.

 Monique - daughter of alcoholic Madolynn, who is represented as a parody of a character from the MTV series The Hills.

 Celebrity impressions

-Cheryl Cole and Dannii Minogue - both are seen in a make-up room, presumably on the set of The X Factor, and are constantly trying to out-do each other.
+Cheryl Cole and Dannii Minogue - both are seen in a makeup room, presumably on the set of The X Factor, and are constantly trying to outdo each other.
 Cole is often seen winking and simpering to the camera.

 Fearne Cotton - performs ludicrous stunts, while hyperactive, slapping herself in the face and discussing how annoying she is.
 Her stunts always go horribly wrong, and she is often left dismembered, impaled or otherwise badly injured, while still looking forward to the next stunt.

 Lady Gaga - seen performing day-to-day tasks, such as ironing or mowing the lawn, while wearing her outlandish costumes.
 The sketches are always introduced to the theme of "Bad Romance".

 Boris Johnson - shown as a twelve-year-old public schoolboy, bumbling his way through speeches.